oncecreation/web-scraping-bot/README.md

 # Background
 This project will evolve gradually into a pre-cursor for the [text-summarizer project](https://github.com/prak112/text-summarizer).
 Text output from this project will be summarized using the text-summarizer.

 In test-run, we automate extraction of 'Most Read' news items from YLE news for everyday at a fixed time.
-Then parse this data into a CSV file.
-Everyday appends the news items to the same CSV file with date.
+Then forward this text as an email.
+Also, parse the data to a CSV.
+Everyday's extract appends to the news items in the same CSV with date.
 </br></br>

 ## Aim
 - Test-run the Web scraper-bot on YLE news for Most Read news items.
-- Package the Scraper to extract news every day at 1800.
+- Package the Scraper to extract news every day.
+- Send extracted 'Most Read' news items as an email with Subject 'Headlines for Today'.
 - Plan extension of scraper using API</br></br>

 ## Sources